|Delta Company 1965 - 1971

 have been better.
 Jack ultimately became a valued leader serving the 2nd platoon.

-included.
 On one of those trips to DC in 2009, Jack Crussard, Bill Hunt former Co.
-D 2nd platoon leader and I met for
+D 2nd platoon leader and I met for dinner

-dinner with Capt.
+with Capt.
 Smith Co.
 D Company Commander.
 He was in charge of Co.
 D that night.
-When I asked him why we
+When I asked him why we weren't

-weren't proactive after our LPs reported movement he said that it was not uncommon for LPs to report probing
+proactive after our LPs reported movement he said that it was not uncommon for LPs to report probing outside an LZ

 being hit simultaneously and those resources were not available.
 In retrospect, we were fortunate to have the